VladaAlek/small_basketball_game/README.md

 #### Observations on Smartphone Device Adaptability

 - We identified a design constraint on smartphones when the device orientation is switched to landscape mode.
 In the initial design, it wasn't possible to see the “Score Board”, “Game Container”, and the associated images all at once.
 - In our *updated design*, we've made modifications to the height of the “Game Container” and adjusted margins.
 This ensures a better view of all three sections.
-While this enhancement addresses the design and functionality challenges to some extent, it's a step forward, but not a complete resolution.
+While this enhancement addresses the design and functionality challenges to some extent, it's a step forward, but not a complete resolution of the observed problem.

 ### Further Testing